 Whether the owner is securing a bond for itself to meet its obligations or is requiring a contractor to secure a bond, the owner will want to make sure that the surety is capable of responding to the failure.
 The best means for identifying a responsible surety is to look at the list of corporate sureties approved by the Department of the Treasury to issue bonds for federal projects.
 The Department identifies approved corporate sureties in Treasury Department Circular 570.
 In approving corporate sureties, the Department of the Treasury makes a determination of the financial strength of the surety, and it also sets a bonding limit or underwriting limit for the surety.
 Accordingly, a good place for the private project owner to shop for a surety is at Treasury Department Circular 570.

 In conclusion, surety bonds bond the contract and assure project completion; help assure a qualified contractor on the job; guarantee that laborers, suppliers, and subcontractors will be paid; relieve the project owner from the risk of financial loss arising from mechanics liens filed by unpaid laborers, suppliers, and subcontractors; provide an intermediary to whom the owner can complain; and otherwise screen out unqualified contractors and irresponsible bids.
 Performance bonds plainly protect the owner from contractor default and delays, which helps commercial property owners keep fixed tenant availability dates.
 Payment bonds protect against mechanics liens filed against the property, which otherwise will interfere with sale or refinancing of the property.
 Property owners and asset managers need to be careful that their contract language matches their bonding expectations and obligations.
 Also, project owners need to be aware of the new statutory requirements of providing security for their payment to contractors.
 While AIA form contracts contain language regarding bonds, they dont address securing bonds before the construction starts and they dont address how the bond language and responsibilities will or can be coordinated with the construction contract language.
-Finally, the AIA forms do not address the project ownerss statutory duty to provide security for the contractor under Civil Code section 3110.5.
+Finally, the AIA forms do not address the project ownerss statutory duty to provide security for the contractor under Civil Code section 3110.5 (replaced by California Civil Code section 8000 et seq.).
 As discussed here, a surety bond may be just the answer for protecting the property and satisfying the requirement.